thmxv/tx-lang-cxx/README.md

 - forbid global redefinition, unless specifically specified (REPL)
 - allow "var a = a;" in the case of shadowing and not assigning to self
 - remove undefined global runtime errors by checking at compile time
-- better and more conform error messages
+- better and more conform error messages. compile errors and runtime with stack trace
 - clean up utf8 conv, utf8 lenght, resize once
 - String concatenation
 - String interpolation
-- Tests
 - Use gsl::narrow_cast where necessary
 - Ensure enough stack space
 - Add OP CODES for common constant values (0,1,2,-1,"")